sonydevworld/spresense-nuttx/boards/README.txt

    tools/configure.sh <board>:<config-dir>

-  There is an alternative Windows batch file that can be used in the windows native enironment like:
+  There is an alternative Windows batch file that can be used in the windows native environment like:

     tools\configure.bat <board>:<config-dir>

   See tools/README.txt for more information about these scripts.

-  And if your application directory is not in the standard loction (../apps or ../apps-<version>), then you should also specify the location of the application directory on the command line like:
+  And if your application directory is not in the standard location (../apps or ../apps-<version>), then you should also specify the location of the application directory on the command line like: